-Over the past few decades simulations of CCSN have been greatly improved, but still do not ``explode'' often enough to be consistent with observations of CCSN \cite{Janka17}.
-The physical processes producing CCSN are theoretically described by, general relativity, neutrino energetics, nuclear physics, hydrodynamics, and electrodynamics.
+Over the past few decades computer simulations of CCSNe have been greatly improved, but still do not ``explode'' often enough to be consistent with observations of CCSNe \cite{Ott16,Janka17}.
+The physical processes producing CCSNe are theoretically described by, general relativity, neutrino energetics, nuclear physics, hydrodynamics, and electrodynamics.
 The simulations of core-collapse are computationally demanding and some physical assumptions and approximations must be made.
-One method of simplification is to exclude some of the physics of CCSN in the simulations.
+One method of simplification is to exclude some of the physics of CCSNe in the simulations.
 For example, many simulations include general relativity, neutrino energetics, nuclear physics, and hydrodynamics, but exclude electrodynamics.
-Including electrodynamics in the simulation can be prohibitively computationally demanding.
-There are three cases generally considered for numerical simulations of CCSN that include electodynamics \cite{Bucciantini13,Palenzuela13}.
-The first is isotropic and resistive, $e^{\mu} =\eta j^{\mu}$ which is essentially the 4-vector form of the isotropic form of Ohm's Law in three vector form ${\bf J} = \sigma {\bf E}$.
+Including electrodynamics in the simulation can be computationally demanding.
+There are three cases generally considered for numerical simulations of CCSNe that include electrodynamics \cite{Bucciantini13,Palenzuela13}.
+The first is the isotropic and resistive case, $e^{\mu} =\eta j^{\mu}$, which is essentially the 4-vector form of usual Ohm's Law, ${\bf J} = \sigma {\bf E}$.
 Here $e^{\mu} = F^{\mu \nu} u_\nu$ is the ``electric" field of an observer co-moving with respect to the fluid.
-The second is inclusion of a mean field dynamo, $e^{\mu} = \xi b^{\mu} + \eta j^{\mu}$ which is a generalization of Ohm's Law to include magnetic fields.
+The second case is the inclusion of a mean field dynamo, $e^{\mu} = \xi b^{\mu} + \eta j^{\mu}$ which is a 4-vector generalization of Ohm's Law to include magnetic fields.
 Here $b^{\mu} = {\cal F}^{\mu \nu} u_\nu$ is the ``magnetic" field of an observer co-moving with respect to the fluid.
-The third and final is the ideal magnetohydrodynamic limit $e^{\mu} = 0$ which in 3-vector form becomes $E^{i} = - \epsilon^{ijk} v_{j} B_{k}$.
+The third and final case is the ideal magnetohydrodynamic limit $e^{\mu} = 0$ which in 3-vector form becomes $E^{i} = - \epsilon^{ijk} v_{j} B_{k}$.

-If existing simulations of the CCSN did include more of the physics -- in particular if they included gravitational wave production and full electrodynamics -- the energetics associated with counterpart radiation would be realized in the simulation.
-However, to date, the most realistic simulations of CCSN, that include magnetohydrodynamics, impose the ideal magnetohydrodynamic limit \cite{Font08}.
-This assumption eliminates the possibility that these simulation will take into account electromagnetic radiation, especially the counterpart produced electromagnetic radiation proposed here.
+If existing simulations of the CCSNe did include more of the physics -- in particular if they included gravitational wave production and full electrodynamics -- the energetics associated with counterpart electromagnetic radiation production would be realized in the computer simulations.
+However, to date, the most realistic simulations of CCSNe, that include magnetohydrodynamics, impose the ideal magnetohydrodynamic limit, $e^\mu =0$ \cite{Font08}.
+This assumption eliminates the possibility that these simulations will take into account electromagnetic radiation and in particular the counterpart electromagnetic and phonon radiation proposed here.